Insurance (Cancellation, Medical, Auto)

 If you are in an accident, do not move the vehicle until the police attend.
 It is illegal and you will be fined (about $100), it does not matter how much traffic you are blocking.

-Quite frankly your chances of an accident in Mexico are not that high.
+Quite frankly your chances of an accident in Mexico are not that high if you are in a caravan.
 Most people tend to drive much more defensively, especially in an RV.
 In a caravan I think you are even safer.
 Using toll roads also cuts your risk down.
 From my observations, most accidents involve passing on blind corners, either you or the guy coming the other way.
 This is far too common in Mexico.
 You can cut your risk considerably by being aware this can occur every time you approach a blind corner and planning out your response or escape route.
 I even use my horn on some roads to make oncoming cars aware I am there.
+Most of our accidents have been fender benders in RV parks as people get impatient to get settled.
+Regardless, accidents have happened on all caravans.
+The way to minimize the chanceof an accident is to be extra cautious the first 3 days.
+Those are the most risky as you get used to Mexican roads, Mexican driving habits and being in a caravan.
+Remember that it takes an RV a lot longer to stop and you should aim at 8-10 seconds separation.
+Commercial trucks and buses have a tendency to come up in the left lane rapidly, so use extra caution before moving into the passing lane and spend as little time in it as possible.
+Minimize fuel stops by topping up your tank at each one even if almost full.

-PLease be aware the claim settlement is slow in Mexico.
-Sometimes it can take 2-4 months.
+Please be aware the claim settlement is slow in Mexico.
+Sometimes it can take 2-4 months or even longer.
 You may have to pay for repairs, then be reimbursed, or wait.

 Note: You may need a dated receipt from us.
 Contact [email protected]